-- 3.1 The insulation is delivered to site shrink-wrapped in polythene packs, bearing the manufacturer's and product identification and batch numbers. - 3.2 The other components are delivered to site in the quantities and packaging as listed in Table 2.
+- 3.1 The insulation is delivered to site shrink-wrapped in polythene packs bearing the manufacturer's and product identification and batch numbers. - 3.2 The other components are delivered in the quantities and packages listed in Table 2.
 Each package carries the manufacturer's and product identification and batch number.
 The basecoat and render finish also include the BBA logo incorporating the number of this Certificate.

-Table 2 Components - supply details
+Table 2 Component - supply details

 Component Quantity and packaging

-Dash aggregates 25 kg bags

-Struc-Dash Standard Dash Receiver 25 kg bags
+Struc-Brick Rend (mortar and face coat) 25 kg bag

-Structherm HP14 High Polymer Basecoat 25 kg bags
+Structherm HP14 High Polymer Basecoat 25 kg bag

 Reinforcing mesh 50 by 1 m rolls

-Mechanical fixings boxed by the manufacturer
+Mechanical Fixings boxed by the manufacturer

-- 3.3 The boards should be stored on a firm, clean, level base, off the ground and must be protected from prolonged exposure to sunlight, either by storing opened packs under cover in dry conditions or re-covering with opaque polythene sheeting. - 3.4 Care must be taken when handling the boards to avoid damage and contact with solvents or bitumen products.
+- 3.3 The boards should be stored on a firm, clean, level base, off the ground and protected from prolonged exposure to sunlight, either by storing opened packs under cover in dry conditions or re-covering with opaque polythene sheeting. - 3.4 Care must be taken when handling the boards to avoid damage and contact with solvents or bitumen products.
 The boards must not be exposed to open flame or other ignition sources.
-Boards that become damaged, soiled or wet should be discarded. - 3.5 The render components should be stored in dry conditions, off the ground and protected from frost at all times.
+Boards that become damaged, soiled or wet should be discarded.

+3.5 The render finish and the basecoat powder components should be stored in dry conditions, off the ground, and protected from frost at all times.
 Bags of unopened render finish will have a shelf-life of 12 months when stored correctly.
 Damaged, wet or contaminated products should not be used and must be discarded.